How to migrate a cluster

 Prerequisites

-• Have the backups from the previous cluster in your S3-storage
+• A backup from the previous cluster in your S3 storage

 When you restore a backup from an old cluster, it will restore the password from the previous cluster to your current cluster.